 - Do you have other symptoms?

 If hiccups continue, medicines may help.
-Tube insertion (nasogastric intubation) may also help.
+Tube insertion into the stomach (nasogastric intubation) may also help.

 In very rare cases, if medicines or other methods do not work, treatment such as phrenic nerve block may be tried.
 The phrenic nerve controls the diaphragm.